Medmed14/eCo2/README.md

 ENG

-eCo2 is an online video game sales site.
+eCo2 is an online video game sales website.
 I invented the concept.

 "For every game purchased, a tree planted!"